marcelovani/handlebars/README.md

 # Todo
 - Provide use cases
 - Document Helpers shipped with the module
+- Document how to create new Helpers
 - Document how to alter and compile js
+- Add Example modules
+- Find a way to automate the library association without hook_handlebars_templates()
+- Explain how to use compiled version of handlebars
+-